AidanSully/n-puzzle/README.md

 ## Aidan Sullivan
 ________________________

-### A Python program that solves an n-puzzle where n = row and col length
+### A Python program that solves an n-puzzle
 See: https://en.wikipedia.org/wiki/15_puzzle
+Size of the puzzle is n*n

 ### Usage
 $ python3 main.py [puzzle]